Can I Keep My House in a Divorce?

 A divorce lawyer can help you during the property division process.
 First, we can negotiate with the other party to allow you to acquire the property you wish.
 Then, if the decision goes to a judge, an attorney can advocate for you to get the property you desire.

-Determining the Value of Marital Property
+Determining the Value of the Marital Home

 Determining How to Divide the Property

 - Keeping the property together.
 For instance, consider a case where a couple has an investment property that could increase in value—and both parties want to keep it.
 In amicable divorces, divorced couples can own a piece of property together.
+In this situation, the spouses would remain co-owners, hold the title together, and make decisions about the home together.
+Keep in mind that this particular solution is unlikely to be ordered by a court.

 A judge will get involved if the couple cannot decide how to divide their assets.
 Once a judge becomes involved, the couple no longer has the authority to choose who gets what property in their divorce.
 The judge will look at the individual facts of each case to determine who gets what property.